-Since June 2017 she works as postdoctoral researcher on her own project aiming at the preparation of a critical edition of John Tzetzes’ Theogony and at the same time she prepares the publication of her PhD thesis for the series Corpus Christianorum Series Graeca, Brepols.
-She also teaches, along with Prof. Floris Bernard, the Master course on Byzantine Language and Literature.
-In spring semester 2018 she was a guest researcher (FWO) at the University of Hamburg and several times a fellow of the Belgian Historical Institute of Rome and the Academia Belgica of Rome for conducting research on the Vatican manuscripts (June 2016, May 2017, June 2019).
-Her research interests include Byzantine literature, Greek palaeography and codicology, textual criticism and the reception of ancient authors in Byzantium.
+Since 2017 she works as a postdoctoral researcher at the Greek section of Ghent University and she also teaches, along with Prof. Floris Bernard, the Master course on Byzantine Language and Literature.
+In spring semester 2018 she was a guest researcher (FWO) at the University of Hamburg and several times a fellow of the Belgian Historical Institute of Rome and of the Academia Belgica of Rome for conducting research on the Byzantine manuscripts of the Vatican library (June 2016, May 2017, June 2019).
+Her research interests include Byzantine literature, Byzantine poetry, textual criticism, Greek palaeography, and the reception of ancient poets in Byzantium.

 (lecture, Crash Course in Greek Palaeography organized by the Research School OIKOS, Ghent University, 13 February 2019 and 4 February 2020: https://www.ru.nl/oikos/news/current-events/crash-course-greek-paleograp...).